 How much admitted patient care was provided?

-In 2016–17, there were 11.0 million separations (episodes of admitted patient care) in Australia’s public and private hospitals—60% of these occurred in public hospitals, compared with 59% for the previous 4 years.
+In 2015–16, there were about 10.6 million separations (episodes of admitted patient care) in Australia’s public and private hospitals—about 59% of these occurred in public hospitals.

-There were 31 million days of patient care reported for admitted patients—21.1 million in public hospitals and 9.8 million in private hospitals.
-Between 2012–13 and 2016–17, the number of patient days rose by 2.9% on average each year.
-After adjusting for coverage changes, public hospital patient days increased by 2.2% on average each year.
+Almost 30 million days of patient care were reported for admitted patients—20.2 million in public hospitals and 9.7 million in private hospitals.
+Between 2011–12 and 2015–16, the number of patient days rose by about 1.9% on average each year, or about 1.4% each year after adjusting for a change in definitions for reporting care type.

 Who used these services and why did they receive care?

-In 2016–17, 42% of separations and 48% of patient days were for people aged 65 and over.
-Aboriginal and Torres Strait Islander people made up 4.7% of separations (522,000), and they were hospitalised at 2.6 times the rate for other Australians.
+In 2015–16, 41% of separations and 48% of patient days were for people aged 65 and over.
+About 4.6% of separations (483,000) were for Aboriginal and Torres Strait Islander people, who were hospitalised at about 2.5 times the rate for other Australians.

-In public hospitals, a large proportion of separations were emergency admissions (43%), while in private hospitals separations were more likely to be elective or other planned care (94%).
-In 2016–17, diseases of the digestive system accounted for 10% of separations (over 1.0 million) and injuries or poisoning accounted for a further 7% of separations.
+In 2015–16, diseases of the digestive system accounted for about 10% of separations (over 1.0 million) and injuries or poisoning accounted for a further 7% of separations.

 How were patient admissions funded?

-In 2016–17, in public hospitals 83% of separations (5.5 million) were for public patients.
-The remaining 17% of separations were funded by other sources—the majority (912,000, 14%) were for patients who used private health insurance to fund all or part of their admission.
-In contrast, 82% of separations in private hospitals were funded by private health insurance, 7% were self-funded and 4% were for public patients.
+In 2015–16, in public hospitals 83% of separations (5.2 million) were for public patients.
+Around 17% of separations were funded by another source—the majority (872,000, 14%) were for patients who used private health insurance to fund all or part of their admission.

 What services and procedures were reported?